dayana0425/CircleFi/README.md

 To do this, we chose to implement ROSCAs (Rotating savings and credit association).
 Traditionally, this is an event that is done in person, but as the digital era has progressed, there is a need for people to be able to save without having to come together in person and instead be able to come together online.
 We can provide rewards, cross-border payments and help an anonymous address establish a trustful reputation with blockchain technology and cryptocurrencies.

-__What's a ROSCA?__
+_What's a ROSCA?_

 A rotating savings and credit association (ROSCA) is a combo of peer-to-peer lending and peer-to-peer banking where participants agree to meet regularly for a set period of time to save and borrow money together.

 _Example_

-For example, let's say a group of 5 people would like to save $10,000 USD each.
+Let's say a group of 5 people would like to save $10,000 USD each.
 They can do so by deciding to contribute $2,000 USD each on a monthly basis.
 Every month, a participant of the group will recieve $10,000 USD.
 This is done until everyone in the group has recieved $10,000 USD which would be after 5 months.
 Imagine saving $10,000 USD in as little as a month and completely interest-free!

 __How It's Made / Technologies Used__